RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-bundling-tools.md

     - Workflow
 ---

+This article aims to take a look at, and compare the different tooling choices available for JavaScript bundling.

 This is the second part of my series about JavaScript bundling & building.
-If you haven't read [the first part](https://rilling.dev/getting-into-javascript-building-and-bundling-part-1-modules) yet, go check it out.
+If you haven't read [the first part](https://rilling.dev/blog/getting-into-javascript-building-and-bundling-modules) yet, go check it out.

 <!-- more -->

 ## Bundling Tool Overview

-let's start by taking a look at this table:
+Let's start by taking a look at this table:

 | Feature              | Browserify | Webpack | Rollup |
 | -------------------- | ---------- | ------- | ------ |